Watts Bar Lake Safety

 Wind and water: when not to be on the main channel

 Watts Bar is wide enough on the main channel that sustained wind builds real chop fast, especially in the open mid-lake basin between Blue Springs and Terrace View.
 The lake's branched geometry means there is almost always a protected alternative.
-Cane Creek (Blue Springs), Caney Creek, the Piney embayment (Spring City), and Smith Creek (Long Island) all stay calm when the main channel doesn't.
+Blue Springs, Caney Creek, the Piney embayment (Spring City), and Smith Creek (Long Island) all stay calm when the main channel doesn't.

 Wind cutoffs depend on boat type.
 Small open jon boats and pontoons should treat sustained winds above 15 mph as a "stay in protected coves" trigger.
 Larger cruisers and bass boats handle more, but exposed crossings get uncomfortable fast above 20 mph sustained.